-Jeffrey M. Williams, the Founder and Managing Partner of Williams Family Law, P.C., concentrates his practice on domestic relations, primarily handling complex divorce, high-income alimony/spousal support, complex child support, and high-conflict child custody cases.
-Having been named repeatedly among the Best Lawyers in America®, Mr. Williams is widely regarded as one of the top divorce attorneys in Bucks County and one of the leading family law attorneys in Pennsylvania.
-Mr. Williams’ courtroom instincts and honed litigation skills have made him a fixture in Philadelphia area divorce law for more than three decades.
-He is the immediate past president of the Pennsylvania chapter of the American Academy of Matrimonial Lawyers and is a Diplomate of the American College of Family Trial Lawyers, whose membership is limited to 100 attorneys nationally.
-He has been selected by his peers as one of the “Ten Leaders of Greater Philadelphia for Matrimonial & Divorce Law" since 2004.
+Jeffrey M. Williams, the founder and managing partner of Williams Family Law, P.C., concentrates his practice on domestic relations, primarily handling complex high asset divorce, high income alimony/spousal support, complex child support, and high-conflict child custody cases.
+Having been named annually among the Best Lawyers in America, Mr. Williams is widely regarded as one of the top high-net-worth divorce attorneys in Bucks County and one of the leading family law attorneys in Pennsylvania.
+Mr. Williams’ courtroom instincts and honed litigation skills have made him a fixture in Philadelphia area high-net-worth divorce law for more than three decades.

 Prior to establishing his own family law practice in 2004, Mr. Williams was a partner of an established Bucks County law firm.
-Two of his former law partners currently serve as Bucks County Court of Common Pleas judges.
-Having served as an Assistant/Deputy District Attorney in Bucks County from 1981-1985, Mr. Williams has gained outstanding courtroom experience and litigation skills.
+Two of his former law partners went on to become judges in the Bucks County Court of Common Pleas.
+Having served as both an assistant and deputy district attorney in Bucks County from 1981-1985, Mr. Williams has gained outstanding courtroom experience and litigation skills.

-Mr. Williams represents military veterans through his participation in the Pennsylvania Bar Association’s Lawyers Saluting Veterans Program, which is coordinated through the Military and Veterans' Affairs Committee.
+Mr. Williams represents military veterans through his participation in the Pennsylvania Bar Association’s Lawyers Saluting Veterans Program, which is coordinated through the Pennsylvania Department of Military and Veterans Affairs.
 Mr. Williams is also currently working pro bono for the People's Justice Center, interviewing and representing asylum-seeking families detained by United States Immigration and Customs Enforcement.

 In addition to his legal career, Mr. Williams is the proud father of a daughter and two sons.